timlawrenz/bug-free-octo-guide/README.md

         ```

 ## Phase 1: Planning and Decomposition (The Orchestrator's First Act)
-The process begins when an engineer provides a high-level request to a central orchestrator script.
+The process begins when an engineer provides a high-level request to a central orchestrator agent.
 The orchestrator's first job is to understand the task and break it down.
-- PRD Generation: The orchestrator, acting as a "Project Manager," sends a prompt to a Gemini-powered PRD Agent.
-This prompt contains a template of your company's tech spec document, along with a high-level feature description and any relevant context (e.g., existing models, packs).
-The PRD Agent's output is a detailed technical specification document.
+- PRD Generation: The orchestrator, acting as a "Project Manager," delegates the task of writing the PRD to a specialized `PrdWriterAgent`.
+This agent takes the user's request and any relevant context (e.g., from an `analyze_repo` tool) to generate a detailed technical specification document.
 - Human Checkpoint #1 (PRD Review): The orchestrator pauses and presents the generated PRD to the engineer for review.
 If the engineer approves the document, the process continues.
-If it's rejected, the engineer provides feedback, and the orchestrator can re-prompt the PRD Agent, initiating a correction cycle at the planning stage.
+If it's rejected, the engineer provides feedback, and the orchestrator can re-prompt the `PrdWriterAgent`, initiating a correction cycle at the planning stage.
-- Ticket Generation: With the approved PRD, the orchestrator prompts a Gemini-powered Ticketing Agent.
+- Ticket Generation: With the approved PRD, the orchestrator prompts a `TicketingAgent`.
 This agent's task is to analyze the PRD and generate a set of structured GitHub issues, complete with titles, descriptions, and acceptance criteria.
 - Automated Handoff: The orchestrator then uses the GitHub API to automatically create these tickets in your repository and assigns them to a special "copilot" user, triggering the next phase.

 ## Phase 2: Automated Implementation and Self-Correction (The Coding Loop)